Content, content, content.

 #2 Save The Promotion For Later

 Good content educates — it doesn’t promote.
-People are so used (and so over) being sold and marketed to.
+People are so used to (and so over) being sold and marketed to.
 When they encounter web content that’s clearly promotional in nature, they will likely click away immediately.

 Today’s customer wants help, not more products to buy.
 Make sure your content focuses solely on helping, and then it can lead to your website, a sales page, an email list, or elsewhere where you can promote once you’ve built a relationship.